Lion dance: In politics

-The lion dance is seen as a representative part of Chinese culture in many overseas Chinese communities, and in some Southeast Asian countries, there were attempts to ban or discourage the dance in order to suppress the Chinese cultural identity in those countries.
-For example, in Malaysia, lion dance was criticized by a Malay politician in the 1970s as not Malaysian in style and suggested that it be changed to a tiger dance, and it was banned except at Chinese New Year until 1990.
+The lion dance is seen as a representative part of Chinese culture in many overseas Chinese communities, and in some Southeast Asian countries, there were attempts to ban or discourage the dance in order to suppress Chinese cultural identity in those countries.
+For example, in Malaysia, lion dance was criticized by a Malay politician in the 1970s as not Malaysian in style, and the politician suggested that it be changed to a tiger dance.
+Permits to perform it were not given by the government, except at Chinese New Year, after the National Cultural Policy (Dasar Kebudayaan Negara) was implemented from 1981 until 1990.
 Lion dance became a matter of political and public debate about the national culture of the country.

-During the Suharto era in Indonesia, public expression of Chinese culture was also banned and barongsai (lion dance) procession was considered "provocative" and "an affront to Indonesian nationalism".
-This ban was however overturned after the collapse of the Suharto regime in 1998, nevertheless the occasional local banning of the lion dance still occurred.
+During the Suharto era in Indonesia, public expression of Chinese culture was also banned in accord with anti-communism sentiment, and the barongsai (lion dance) procession was considered "provocative" and "an affront to Indonesian nationalism".
+This ban was however overturned after the collapse of the Suharto regime in 1998, with then-president Abdurrahman Wahid lifting the ban.
+Nevertheless, the occasional local banning of the lion dance still occurred.

+During the 1950s–60s, in some areas with high populations of Chinese and Asian communities (especially Chinatowns in many foreign countries outside of China), people who joined lion dance troupes were considered "gangster-like".
+This caused a lot of fighting between lion dance troupes and kung fu schools.
+A few performers hid daggers in their shoes and clothes, which could be used to injure other lion dancers' legs.
+At one point, the Hong Kong government banned lion dances completely.
+More recently, lion dance troupes must attain a permit from the government in order to perform lion dance.
+It has been argued that the regulation was implemented to prevent lawbreakers from being involved.
+The Building and Construction Authority (BCA) stated that lion dances involving the "cai qing" ritual are not allowed to take place in condominiums and inside units during Chinese New Year.
+BCA also urged the Management Corporation Strata Titles (MCSTs) to increase surveillance at common areas during the festivities.